The Albury Recycling Centre accepts your recyclable waste, including plastic, glass, paper, cardboard and household goods.

 Plastic and paper keyboard_arrow_right

-We accept plastic and paper for free.
+We accept some plastic and paper for free.

 We can recycle hard plastics such as outside furniture and toys.
 We can also accept some soft plastics such as heavy duty film wrap, shrink-wrap, clear and black plastic.
+This will be at our discretion.

 But please keep in mind, we cannot recycle your hard and soft plastics unless they are separated.